MicrosoftDocs/sandbox/sandbox/hols/appservicerazorpageshol.md

 ---
-title: Publishing your first Razor Pages application to Azure
+title: Publishing a Razor Pages application to Azure
 description: A hands-on-lab that that walks through creating a new Razor Pages application and publishing it to an Azure Web App.
 author: CecilPhillip
 manager: scottca